01/01/2019 — 12/31/2019

 16th Annual Gardendale Magnolia Festival– April 26-27.
 Gardendale Civic Center.
 Enjoy a midway carnival, 150 vendor booths, three stages of live entertainment, a pooch parade, a 5K run/fun run and much more.

 Bob Sykes BBQ and Blues Festival– April 27.
 Debardeleben Park in Historic Downtown Bessemer.
-Now in its ninth year, the festival takes place in the heart of downtown Bessemer, just west of Birmingham.
+Now in its 10th year, the festival takes place in the heart of downtown Bessemer, just west of Birmingham.

 45th Annual Southern Appalachian Dulcimer Festival– April 28- May 5.
 Tannehill Ironworks Historical State Park.
 The annual dulcimer festival features dulcimer craftsman and musicians from across the country.
 The festival features a dulcimer making class and beginning and intermediate dulcimer playing classes in the morning before the official stage festival in the afternoon.

 Gumbo Gala– May 4.
 Sloss Furnace.
 This spicy event has grown into one of the city’s most popular cooking competitions.
 Proceeds benefit Episcopal Place, which provides affordable, independent living for seniors anddisabled adults.

 Homestead Hollow Arts & Crafts Festival– May 10-12.
 Springville.
 See wood carving, blacksmithing, wood stove cooking, quilting, whiskey making at our original working still, tour our original cabins as they were built by the early settlers.
 Enjoy great food, music and children’s activities.